In addition to being celebrated as a

 Spanish, "Instituto del Verbo Encarnado" celebrates its anniversary

-on the Feast of the Annunciation, even when it is moved to a different date.
-For more info click here.
+on the Feast of the Annunciation, even when it is moved to a different

-inspired recent efforts in Lebanon to recognize it as an unprecedented joint
+in Lebanon to recognize it as an unprecedented shared national holiday for both

-national holiday for both faiths.
-On March 30, 2013 a Lebanon TV channel aired
+On March 30, 2013 a Lebanon TV channel aired a special on this aspect of

-a special on this aspect of the Annunciation entitled: Kitab Edition Speciale - Islamic-Christian National Holiday
+the Annunciation entitled: Kitab Edition Speciale - Islamic-Christian National Holiday

 (Program description: “From the Annunciation to the Resurrection a long path in